GeekHunter-Brasil/hello-world/backend-styleguide/README.md

 ### 👉 Each application layer has its own way of testing

-Let's assume that we want to test all the layers responsible to create a new hiring.
-We have 5 layers in this process:
+Let's assume that we want to test all the layers responsible to update a hiring.
+We have 5 layers in this process.

 #### 📨 Entrypoint Layer

-Here is where ours Controllers, Mutations, Workers, Rakes and so on, are defined.
-For this layer, we an integration test, going all the way to the database and returning the result.
-Here we want to assert 3 main things:
+Here is where our Controllers, Mutations, Workers, Rakes and so on, are defined.
+For this layer, we want an integration test, going all the way to the database and returning the result, asserting 3 main things:

-- If the manager was called correctly, with the expected parameters the expected number of times
+- If the manager was called correctly, with the expected parameters and the expected number of times
-- If the input was correctly handle (e.g. if the hiring status was correctly updated)
+- If the input was correctly handled (e.g. if the hiring status was correctly updated)
 - If the response is what we expected (e.g. response.body, response.status)

 Using an example of a Controller that handles the hiring update